arsalanfakhar/World-Population-Prediction-Model/README.md

 Our Api or models requires you to send the following parameters:

  - Starting year : The year you want to start simulation from.
- - Starting population: The population of starting year which is given in billions.
+ - Starting population: The population of starting year.
  - Ending year:  The year you want to end the simulation.
- - Alpha: Default value is 0.025.
+ - Alpha: Default value is 0.025
- - Beta: Defualt value is -0.018.
+ - Beta: Defualt value is -0.018

 **Note:** The default values of alpha and beta were calculated by running simulation more than 1000 times and the best value was chosen for the model.
+These values can also be chan
  # API Description
  We have hosted the API on heroku and the end point are: